August 16, 2024 | Net Health

 What’s the Difference between Value-Based Payment and Fee-for-Service?

 The traditional model for payment for health care services has been fee-for-service.
-In this structure, providers detailed the treatments, procedures, and tests, and then payment was made for each service after it was delivered to the patient.
+In this structure, health care providers detailed the treatments, procedures, and tests, and then payment was made for each service after it was delivered to the patient.
 Because services were itemized, providers were reimbursed for the quantity of the care rather than the quality.
 This unintentionally incentivized ordering more testing and more treatments.
 Services between various providers didn’t need to be coordinated since everything was billed separately by each provider.

 Fee-for-service payment systems have no built-in measures for monitoring outcomes or the quality of the care provided.
 Results are completely divorced from the services.
 And even though healthcare spending continues to skyrocket, outcomes across populations have yet to improve.
-Value-based payment models were developed to put the focus back on the quality of care, efficiently providing treatment to unique individuals, and simplifying the complex and time-consuming billing system that healthcare providers are currently saddled with.
+Value-based payment models were developed to put the focus back on the quality of care, efficiently providing treatment to unique individuals, and simplifying the complex and time-consuming billing system that health care providers are currently saddled with.

 There’s another benefit of value-based payment systems: a renewed focus on prevention rather than treatment.
 Value-based care incentivizes avoiding hospital admissions and hospital-acquired conditions, closing gaps in care via annual wellness visits, and fully understanding the lives and needs of patients with thorough assessments.
 It places added value on patient engagement in their healthcare decisions.